nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

  **licensing, privacy, security, and accessibility**

-The data has been made available by Motivate International Inc. under this license (https://www.divvybikes.com/data-license-agreement.)
+The data has been made available by Motivate International Inc under this license (https://www.divvybikes.com/data-license-agreement.)

 The Raw data is downloaded and kept in my laptop and will not be shared by any means.

-Data is kept in csv ,these files were import to R Studio using read_csv function.The 12 csv files were merged into a master Data Named
+Data is kept in csv ,these files were import to R Studio using read_csv function.

- *alltrips*
+The 12 csv files were merged into a master data named *alltrips*

-there  is no issues with bias or credibility in this data**
+there  is no issues with bias or credibility in this data

 **The data seems to fit the definition of ROCCC:-**